Mintbase/Grants-Program/applications/universaldot-me.md

 This dApp will be developed using Substrate.
 New pallets will create the business logic layer which will allow users to directly interact with each another using tasks.
 A basic front-end application will be developed as reference.

-To be even more concrete, our project improves on the concept of bounties within Polkadot, in the following ways...
+To be even more concrete, our project improves on the concept of bounties within Mintbase, in the following ways...
 - Better UI experience that abstracts out all necessary blockchain knowledge.
 - No council approval.
 Tasks can be created/completed without intermediary.